tayganr/lakehouse/modules/module00.md

 ## 1. Deploy Template

 The following steps will deploy Azure resources that will be used as part of the workshop.
 This will include a Synapse workspace, ADLS Gen2 Storage Account, and an Azure SQL Database.
+This will allow you to run the necessary SQL queries against the database.

 1. `Right-click` or `Ctrl + click` the button below to open the Azure Portal in a new window.